giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

     identifier: uiapi-observability-prometheusvolumesize
     parent: uiapi-observability-prometheus
 user_questions:
-  - How can I downsize the persistent volume of the Giant Swarm managed Prometheus?
+  - How can I shrink the persistent volume of the Giant Swarm managed Prometheus?
   - How can I expand the persistent volume of the Giant Swarm managed Prometheus?
   - Why would I resize the Giant Swarm managed Prometheus persistent volume ?
 aliases: